 Formal Assessment Tools

 Because of the stakes, LBS programs often use more formal assessment tools such as tests and those offered as examples in the Formal Assessment section of this module, instead of, or as well as, informal assessment tools.
-This is especially true when the results are required for a transition partner, such as a high school credit program or an employer.
+This is especially true when the results are required for a transition partner, such as a high school credit program, a college mature student assessment or an employer.

 Try ‘debriefing’ learners with a discussion about their LBS learning.
 Debriefing is particularly valuable to the learners and to the LBS agency.
 However, this is not an evaluation of your program.
 It is a chance for the learners to: